MicrosoftDocs/dynamics365smb-docs/business-central/marketing-setup-marketing.md

 ---
 title: Set Up Marketing and Contact Management Information| Microsoft Docs
-description: You can set up marketing and contact management in Financials to optimize relationships with prospects or customers, and improve campaigns and promotions.
+description: You can set up marketing and contact management in Business Central to optimize relationships with prospects or customers, and improve campaigns and promotions.
 services: project-madeira
 documentationcenter: ''
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na